Banner 2

 OVERVIEW

-Craft X Design pairs four traditional craft practitioners with four local designers and/or studios to reimagine traditional crafts into innovative and modern products that express and embody Singapore’s rich and diverse cultural heritage.
+Launched in 2021, Craft X Design is an initiative which pairs traditional craft practitioners with local designers to reimagine traditional crafts into innovative and modern products that embody Singapore’s rich and diverse cultural heritage.

 This project is part of NHB’s efforts to promote greater awareness of intangible cultural heritage (ICH), raise the profile of local traditional craftsmanship, and increase access of local traditional craft practitioners to new markets, networks and designs.